arcus/Arcus_Labs_Orientation/README.md

 - How to use version control on your lab files
 - Explanations of **why** you would want to do any of the above rather than using more traditional tools like Excel, SAS, or Stata

-These topics (and more!) are part of the more extended overview, which will be especially useful to researchers coming to Arcus without previous experience in data science.
+These topics (and more!) are part of the more extended overview (especially "[New to data science?](new-to-data-science)"), which will be especially useful to researchers coming to Arcus without previous experience in data science.

 ## What to expect: Timeline for starting a new lab

+This section covers the typical stages from initial request to deployment of a new lab.
+If you aren't interested in this process, or if you already have a lab ready, you may wish to skip directly to this section's [knowledge check](#knowledge-check-1).

 ### The initial request